jakepalanca/Circle-Packer/README.md

 This example demonstrates how to programmatically manage packable objects within a `Chart`, perform optimizations, and access detailed information about the packing results using object identifiers.
 By implementing the `Packable` interface, any Java object can be integrated into the packing system with custom properties, making **Circle Packer** highly adaptable to various use cases.

-## Edge Cases

-Circle Packer includes several predefined edge cases to test the robustness of the packing algorithm:

-1. **Single Object:**
-    - Test with only one object to ensure basic functionality.

-2. **Two Equal Objects:**
-    - Evaluate how the algorithm handles multiple objects of the same size.

-3. **Many Small Objects:**
-    - Observe the algorithm's performance with a large number of small entities.

-4. **Large and Small Objects:**
-    - Test with a mix of large and small objects to assess packing efficiency.

-5. **Identical Objects (50 Objects of Ratio 1.0):**
-    - Stress-test the algorithm with many identical-sized objects.

-6. **Random Properties (20 Objects with Random Ratios):**
-    - Examine how the algorithm manages objects of varying sizes and properties.

-To use an edge case:

-1. Navigate to the **Edge Cases** section on the right panel.
-2. Click on the desired edge case button.
-3. The application will load the predefined packables, optimize their placement, and display the results.

 ## Documentation

 Comprehensive documentation is available to help you understand and extend the Circle Packer application.